somphene/somphene.github.io/log/_posts/2020-06-09-00-Classification-of-Language.md

   - We rewrite the statement as:

-Another way is to identify 'the center' to 'is
+Another way is to identify 'the center' to 'is':

   - We rewrite the statement as: the center is.